tranhelen/tranhelen/_drafts/2017-01-02-breakitdown.md

 category: [blog, design]
 slug: break-down-systems
 ---
-In the pro-liberal bubble, the collective gasps of our tech industry were heard when Donald Trump became the president-elect.
-I, myself, was not shocked given the history of the U.S.A. but, still, very dissapointed by the result.
-I've spent some time wondering how the hell we got here in the first place.

-All of this has reminded me of a book which holds a special place on my *Design Thinking* shelf as being very pivotal in how I look at most design problems. "*The Systems Bible*" by John Gall<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a> details the theory behind small and large systems and how they display "_system antics_," which was a very fun way to describe what we would likely call "*unexpected behaviour*."
+When Donald Trump became the president-elect, I thought about a book which sits on my *Design Thinking* shelf. "*The Systems Bible*" by John Gall<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a> has been pivotal in how I look at complex problems, or what he calls systems.
+The book details the theory behind small and large systems and how they display "_system antics_," which was a very fun way to describe what we would likely call "*unexpected behaviour*."

 <blockquote class="large">
     <p>THE UNIVERSE IS LIKE A VERY LARGE SYSTEM</p>